Previous ICP Projects

-Study the effectiveness of BioChar as a soil amendment that reduces irrigation needs.
+Study looks at the effectiveness of BioChar as a soil amendment that reduces irrigation needs.

 Cal Poly Pomona

-Study new conveyer dishwashing machine for commercial kitchens.
+Study looks at new conveyer dishwashing machine for commercial kitchens.

-Study the use of sensor for vineyards plants to base irrigation on sap flow through plant.
+Study uses sensor technology for vineyards plants to base irrigation on sap flow through plant.

-Study the effectiveness of Actively Aerated Compost Tea as a soil amendment that reduces irrigation needs.
+Study looks at the effectiveness of actively aerated compost tea as a soil amendment to reduce irrigation needs.

-Study the effect of pressure regulation on rotors and spray heads.
+Study looks at the effectiveness of pressure regulation on irrigation rotors and spray heads.